anyc/steam-overlay/README.md

 Branches
 --------

-* master: current stable versions
+* master: current stable versions, should equal the ebuilds in gamerlay overlay
 * testing: testing new modifications for master branch
-* meta-pkgs: split installer ebuild in installer-only ebuild and meta ebuild for client dependencies (see [meta-pkgs wiki entry](https://github.com/anyc/steam-overlay/wiki/Meta-pkgs-branch) )
+* single_ebuild: the all-in-one steam-installer ebuild (deprecated)